cslarsen/eulers-totient-function/README.md

 be able to utilize the multiplicativity trick of the phi function.
 Unfortunately, this means that we can't really use the phi function for insanely big integers, because we would need too much memory.

+(Don't worry, I'm thinking about a way to fix this.)

 License
 -------